 Data analysis

-As every study measured SSB consumption differently, levels of consumption were categorised as Low, Moderate and High (see the Supplementary table S2).
-A common portion size (250ml) was applied to all studies based on the average portion size reported in some studies and converted to millilitres per day (ml/day).24 For the studies that reported consumption as “times a week”, it was assumed that “times” were equal to servings of 250ml; therefore, “three times” was considered as 750ml consumed in a week.25,26 Finally, for the studies that presented the SSB consumption in categories with intervals, a midpoint of the lower and upper boundaries was recorded.
+As every study measured SSB consumption differently, levels of consumption were categorised as Low, Moderate and High (see Supplementary table S2).
+A common portion size (250ml) was applied to all studies and converted to millilitres per day (ml/day).24 For studies that reported consumption as “times a week”, it was assumed that “times” were equal to servings of 250ml.25,26 Finally, for studies that presented SSB consumption in categories with intervals, a midpoint of the lower and upper boundaries was recorded.
 For the lowest categories with open-ended intervals, zero consumption was assigned as the lower boundary, and for upper categories with open-ended intervals, the upper boundary was assumed to be 20% higher than the lower boundary.27,28

 Data synthesis